Irish Church Records

 These 'anomalies' became fewer with the creation of municipal cemetaries on the outskirts of towns in the late 19th and early 20th centuries.

 An increasing number of church records are now starting to appear online.
 Some are even free, which is guaranteed to delight anyone who's trying to trace their family history in Ireland.

-Family Search collectionFamily Search (the vast genealogy website run by the Church of Latter Day Saints (LDS) holds three collections that will be useful when trying to trace family history in Ireland.
+Family Search (the vast genealogy website run by the Church of Latter Day Saints (LDS) holds three collections that will be useful when trying to trace family history in Ireland.

 In addition to a number of births and marriages (and just a few deaths) transcribed from Ireland's civil registration records, they holds many births, marriages and deaths submitted by LDS members from unidentified records (which must not be relied upon).

 Sound too good to be true?
 Well, yes, to some extent.
 The main trouble with it is that the coverage of the collection isn't very even.
-So while you can find, for example, several thousand Church of Ireland baptisms from 1683 to the late-1800s for Clones in co Monaghan, the full baptism and marriage records from 1782 to 1870 from the Presbyterian parish of Boardmills, co Down, and just over 40 baptisms from the Methodist registers of Dundalk, County Louth,
+So while you can find, for example, several thousand Church of Ireland baptisms from 1683 to the late-1800s for Clones in County Monaghan, the full baptism and marriage records from 1782 to 1870 from the Presbyterian parish of Boardmills, County Down, and just over 40 baptisms from the Methodist registers of Dundalk, County Louth,

 In fact, the coverage of Catholic church records is limited to just some parishes in counties Cork, Galway, Kerry, Roscommon and Sligo.

 It is, therefore, a bit of a miss-mash.
 Spelling errors abound, especially of place names, and it is far from complete.